vatstack/docs/README.md

 ## API Specifications

-### Unique API Access Key
+### Unique API Keys

-A unique API key is assigned to you during registration.
+A unique public key and a unique secret key are assigned to you during registration.
 It is your gateway to interact with Vatstack’s API endpoints.
-Use your key to authenticate all your requests using one of the [two authentication methods](https://vatstack.com/docs/authentication).
+Use your keys to authenticate all your requests using one of the [two documented authentication methods](https://vatstack.com/docs/authentication).

-The key can be reset anytime from within your dashboard.
-This can be useful in the event that your key has been compromised.
+The keys can be rolled to a newly generated one from within your dashboard.
+This can be useful in the event that one of your keys has been compromised.
 Please mind that resetting a key can break your application if it is not updated there at the same time.
+You can choose a rolling period to transition without disruption.

 ### Sample API Response